DBJDBJ/dosminer/README.md

 ###C WIN32 Console App

 Original was written in C. It compileth and worketh using Borland Turbo C and its console library.
-Alternative was probably supposed to use (Stroustrup graph)[http://www.stroustrup.com/Programming/Graphics/].
+Alternative was probably supposed to use [Stroustrup graph](http://www.stroustrup.com/Programming/Graphics/).
 Which is a mistake as that is cpp not c.
 MSVC WIN32 console was never tried.
 Probably it only compileth.